The Nakasendō (中山道, "Central Mountain Route") is one of the two key historical routes that connected Tokyo (Edo) to Kyoto.

 [edit]Although much of the Nakasendō no longer exists in its historic form, its route is now roughly followed by modern roads.
 In order, they are:

-The best preserved and most popular part of the Nakasendo, the Magome-Tsumago Trail between the post towns of 1 Magome and 2 Tsumago, is in this section.
-The trail is typically walked in the "wrong" direction (west to east), since otherwise you're going uphill for much of the way.
-3 Narai, once the largest and richest post-town in the Kiso Valley, is also worth a visit.
+Right after this is the best preserved and by far the most popular part of the Nakasendo, the Magome-Tsumago Trail (8 km) between the post towns of 8 Magome (#42) and 9 Tsumago (#43), with 10 Magome Pass marking the border between Nagano and Gifu.
+The trail is typically walked in the "wrong" direction starting from Magome, since otherwise you're going uphill for much of the way.

 At Kusatsu, the Nakasendo joins the Tokaido for the final stretch along National Route 1 to 2 Kyoto.